 A Maryland Power of Attorney can be filled in fully online with our step-by-step form completion survey.
 All you need to do is answer the questions and add in your own information to create a fully complete POA tailored to your necessities.

+Maryland recognized the Universal Power of Attorney Act (UPOAA) in 2010.
+Legislature (§ 17-101) allows you to use your Power of Attorney in other states that have also adopted the UPOAA.
+Make sure the wording on your document also follows the guidelines of the act.
 Alternatively, the task of creating a POA can be left to a lawyer.
 However, this is usually a more time-consuming and costly process.

 Also, some pre-prepared forms for Vehicle POAs can be obtained directly from a Maryland Motor Vehicle Administration site.
 However, it is recommended to seek the help of an attorney in order to fill the document properly.